Hardi185/ReactJS/Redux.md

 1. **Store:**

 - The single source of truth for the application's state.
+- A central place where the entire state of the application resides.
+- Only one store per application.
 - Created using the createStore or configureStore method.

 - Example:

 ```javascript